operator-framework/josdk-webhooks/docs/README.md

 the [related GitHub Action](https://github.com/java-operator-sdk/admission-controller-framework/blob/main/.github/workflows/pr.yml#L66-L66)

 The samples are first built, then deployed to a local Kubernetes cluster (in our case minikube is used).
-For Quarkus most of the deployment artifact is generated using extensions (works in similar way for Spring Boot, using [dekorate](https://github.com/java-operator-sdk/admission-controller-framework/blob/main/samples/spring-boot/pom.xml#L52-L63)):
+For Quarkus most of the deployment artifacts is generated using extensions (works similarly for Spring Boot, using [dekorate](https://github.com/java-operator-sdk/admission-controller-framework/blob/main/samples/spring-boot/pom.xml#L52-L63)):

 ```xml